 Additionally, accrual accounting is compliant with generally accepted accounting principles (GAAP).
 This acronym refers to commonly accepted standards of financial reporting and applies across multiple nations.
 It is therefore advantageous to get in line with GAAP, even though slightly different rules apply in various territories.
 The potential of auditing for VCs, evaluation, or acquisitions means that getting accruals correct, and end of the month closes on time, is crucial.

-Switching from cash to accrual accounting is not completely straightforward, though.
+Switching from cash to accrual accounting is not completely straightforward.
 There is an administrative process involved, which can sometimes dissuade smaller businesses who are intimidated by a bureaucratic headache.
 But achieving this accountancy shift should by no means be considered an insoluble problem.

 Before making the switch from cash to accrual, it is first necessary to convert your books to reflect the new accrual method.
 It is also important to complete and file any appropriate paperwork with the IRS, or whatever your local tax authority may be.

 Once this has been completed then you’re ready to make the cash to accrual switch.
 This involves six separate steps:

 - Subtract cash payments